Narendra Mohan Kasliwal

-Narendra Mohan Kasliwal (4 April 1928 – 10 January 2021) or N. M. Kasliwal was a Justice of the Supreme Court of India.
+Narendra Mohan Kasliwal (4 April 1928 – 10 January 2021) was a judge of the Supreme Court of India.

 Career

-Kasliwal passed B.Sc., LL.B. and enrolled as an Advocate in 1954.
-He practised on Civil and Constitutional matters in Rajasthan High Court.
+Kasliwal passed B.Sc., Bachelor of Laws. and enrolled as an Advocate in 1954.
+He practised on civil and constitutional matters in Rajasthan High Court.
 He also worked as part time lecturer in Jodhpur Law College, Jodhpur from 1960 to 1972.
-Kasliwal was first elevated as Additional Judge of the Rajasthan High Court on 15 June 1978.
-On 29 March 1989 he was transferred to the Himachal Pradesh High Court and joined as Chief Justice of this Court.
-He was appointed additional Judge of the Supreme Court of India on 6 October 1989.
-Justice Kasliwal retired in April 1993 from the judgeship.
+Kasliwal was first elevated as additional judge of the Rajasthan High Court on 15 June 1978.
+On 29 March 1989 he was transferred to the Himachal Pradesh High Court as the chief justice.
+He was appointed additional judge of the Supreme Court of India on 6 October 1989.
+Kasliwal retired in April 1993 from the judgeship.
 After the retirement he was appointed by the Supreme Court to oversee the election of Rajasthan Cricket Association as a principal observer in 2013.